Tuttotorna/OMNIA/README.md

 47 passed

-This is software validity only.
+This proves software validity only.
 It is not external benchmark proof by itself.

 ---